-This would be the first of three approaches made over the next three years before a deal was finally completed in February 2013 .
-In the interim years further changes at Nicks reduced staffing levels down to 25 and with Phil McCormick becoming CEO then appointed in 2012 for a year Mr Nigel Buckley-Ryan (ex Timbmet) as MD .
-In the year that Nigel was with us he reshaped the finance and cash flow of the business and undertook the difficult job of changing the company from the "family Buisness" it had been for the past 155 years and into a fully operational commercial entity fit for the continuing difficult trading environment and fit to grow for the future and more importantly as it proved to be able to now complete on the equity exchange to finally bring Brittons Holdings and through them FWMorgan to an agreement .
+This would be the first of three approaches made over the next three years before a deal was finally completed in February 2013.
+In the interim years as a direct result of the financial crash in 2008 further changes had to be made at Nicks to keep the company operating in these unprecedented difficult trading times.
+Staffing levels were reduced down from 50 to 25 as order books halved with the building sector taking the full brunt as demand for houses and extensions fell as mortgages dried up and banks limited their exposure.
+MD Phil McCormick moved up to become CEO appointing for a year Mr Nigel Buckley-Ryan (ex Timbmet) as MD.
+Nigel with his larger company background in the industry and a carrier that had started in Banking was ideally placed to reshape the finance position and cash flow of the business and undertook the difficult job of changing the company from the "family Business" it had been for the past 155 years and into a fully operational commercial entity fit for the continuing difficult trading environment and fit to grow for the future and more importantly as it proved to be able to now complete on the equity exchange to finally bring Britton's Holdings and through them F.W.Morgan to an agreement.
+Job done Nigel moved off to Join Crown Timber in 2013.

-On completion of this In early 2013 the ownership of the company changed again with Brittons taking.
+On completion of this in early 2013 the ownership of the company changed again with Britton's taking.
 50% share Phil McCormick a 33% holding leaving the Drury family through Rob Drury a 17% holding.
-This Drury ownership secures the continued relationship and the companies position as the oldest continually privately owned company in Gloucestershire.
+This Drury ownership secures the continued relationship and the company's position as the oldest continually privately owned company in Gloucestershire.
+Now the company looked at investment and growth from a position of security and strength.

-Strengthened by this new arrangement and the trading benefits it opens up to direct import and enlarged buying power Nicks quickly started to grow as the UK finally clawed its way out of the last five years of recession.
+This new arrangement with Britton's holding our sister company F.W.Morgan with access to a wider stock profile and the trading benefits it opens up to direct import and enlarged buying power Nicks quickly started to grow as the UK finally clawed its way out of the last five years of recession and trade returned slowly to a reasonable constant level.